aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Release 7

 Add a route that listens for PUT request to /cat/id.
-Use what you've learned to update the catin the cats array.
+Use what you've learned to update the cat in the cats array.

 ## More